-This graph shows the average and median amounts given to religious organizations in 2010 by the age group of the head of household, among U.S. donor households.
+This graph shows the average and median amounts given to religious organizations in 2012 by the age group of the head of household, among U.S. donor households.

-- Though households headed by older individuals gave at higher rates to religious organizations, those that did give did not necessarily donate more on average to these organizations. - On average, donor households headed by an individual 41 to 64 years old gave \$166 more to religious organizations than did donor households headed by an individual 65 or older. - Among households that gave, the median amounts given to religious organizations from those headed by an individual 65 or older were more than twice that of those headed by an individual 40 or younger. - On average, donor households headed by an individual 40 or younger gave \$657 less to religious organizations than did households headed by an individual 41 to 64 years old. - Among all U.S. donor households, the average gift to religious organizations was \$2,156 (median=\$800).
+- Though households headed by older individuals gave at higher rates to religious organizations, those that did give did not necessarily donate more on average to these organizations. - On average, donor households headed by an individual 41 to 64 years old gave \$202 more to religious organizations than did donor households headed by an individual 65 or older. - Among households that gave, the median amounts given to religious organizations from both those headed by an individual 41 to 64 years old and those headed by an individual 65 or older were twice that of those headed by an individual 40 or younger. - On average, donor households headed by an individual 40 or younger gave \$689 less to religious organizations than did households headed by an individual 41 to 64 years old. - Among all U.S. donor households, the average gift to religious organizations was \$2,333 (median=\$1,000).